mousavian/stethoscope/README.md

-# Stethoscope - NGN QoS UDP Server
+# Stethoscope - A packet sniffer for Erlang

 Build
 -----